Blowing from a gun: The Iron Emir, 1880–1901

 In 1880, Abdur Rahman Khan became Emir of Afghanistan, and he swiftly gained the nickname "The Iron Emir" for his perceived brutality and strong rule.
 For example, one source estimates that, during his 20 years on the throne, an average of 5,000 executions a year took place, several by blowing from guns.
 For example, in December 1889 alone, 24 are recorded as having been blown from guns, and many others executed in other ways.

 Tajik reign of terror, 1929

-In January 1929, a new cycle of extreme violence broke out in Afghanistan when the Tajik Habibullāh Kalakāni became emir.
+In January 1929, a new cycle of extreme violence broke out in Afghanistan when Habibullāh Kalakāni became emir.
 The British official Humphreys wrote: "None was safe, houses were pillaged indiscriminately, women were ravished and a reign of terror was established unprecedented in the annals of bloody Afghan history".
 Political opponents were often blown from guns or executed in other ways.
 Habibullah's regime was toppled in October 1929, and then the Kuhestani Tajiks were persecuted.
 An article in The New York Times from 6 April 1930 was headlined with: "Eleven Afghans Blown from Guns at Kabul".